 The programme leads to a Master of Science in Political Sciences (120 credits) with Political Science or Development Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science in Political Sciences (60 credits).

-Year 1, autumn semester In the first semester the student chooses one of three courses (15 credits): International Politics, Governance and The State and The Politics of Development.
-In the second half of the semester, students take the compulsory proficiency course Methods, 15 credits.
+Year 1, autumn semester In the first semester you will choose one of three courses (15 credits): International Politics, Governance and The State and The Politics of Development.
+In the second half of the semester, you will take the compulsory proficiency course Methods, 15 credits.

-Year 1, spring semester In the second semester students may choose to deepen and broaden their studies in the field of political science at the Department of Government.
+Year 1, spring semester In the second semester you may choose to deepen and broaden you studies in the field of political science at the Department of Government.
 You may also choose among the courses given by the departments affiliated to the Master’s programme or other courses at Uppsala University, universities in Sweden or elsewhere.
-Those students who wish to finish their studies with a one-year Master's degree must write an essay during the second part of the semester, 15 credits.
+Those of you who wish to finish your studies with a one-year Master's degree must write an essay during the second part of the semester, 15 credits.

-Year 2, autumn semester The third semester is devoted to the degree project for which the student is required to complete a Master’s thesis, 30 credits.
+Year 2, autumn semester The third semester is devoted to the degree project for which you are required to complete a Master’s thesis, 30 credits.
 Before you can enrol in this course, you must have successfully completed the Methods course.

-Year 2, spring semester In the fourth semester students have the opportunity to do an internship in Sweden or abroad in order to gain professional experience.
-For those students who choose not to do an internship, the department offers the elective courses of semester 2.
+Year 2, spring semester In the fourth semester you have the opportunity to do an internship in Sweden or abroad in order to gain professional experience.
+For those of you who choose not to do an internship, the department offers the elective courses of semester 2.
 It is also possible to complete the Master’s thesis this semester.

 In semester 4, you have the opportunity to do an internship in Sweden or abroad in order to gain professional experience.
 We offer internship placements in Sweden and abroad.
 You may also search for an interesting placement yourself.

-The programme prepares you for a professional career as an investigator and analyst in the private and the public sectors, both at home and abroad.
+The Master Programme in Political Science prepares you for a professional career as an investigator and analyst in the private and the public sectors, both at home and abroad.
 The programme also prepares you for research and is a qualification when applying for doctoral studies.

 The programme gives you an advanced education that leads to a broad investigative competence with specialist knowledge in politics, society and political science research.